Last Updated: Jan-24-2018

 With such increased popularity, there are now more tenors on the market than ever before, all showing off different styles, woods and prices.

 But which is the right one for you?
-To help you figure this out, we’ve created a chart of the top five tenor ukes that offer great style, sound and value in their respective price brackets.
+To help you figure this out, we’ve created a chart of the top six tenor ukes that offer great style, sound and value in their respective price brackets.
 While the chart is not comprehensive, it certainly offers you a good snapshot of what’s hot at the moment.

 You’ll find some acoustic varieties and some with electronics; some under $100, with others pushing $500.
 However, all share that beautiful tenor sound.
 Let’s check them out.